Academic Catalog

 Method(s) of Evaluation

-A. skills and techniques will be assessed by direct instructor observation
+Skills and techniques will be assessed by direct instructor observation

-B. committed and regular participation
+Committed and regular participation

-C. oral and written skill tests
+Oral and written skill tests

-1. independent performance of physical postures
+1. Independent performance of physical postures

-2. graded on level of preparedness and ability to attend, concentrate, and focus
+2. Graded on level of preparedness and ability to attend, concentrate, and focus

 Method(s) of Instruction